Can HBP cause kidney failure?

-Kidneys are supplied with dense blood vessels, and high volumes of blood flow through them.
+The nephrons in the kidneys are supplied with a dense network of blood vessels, and high volumes of blood flow through them.
 Over time, uncontrolled high blood pressure can cause arteries around the kidneys to narrow, weaken or harden.
 These damaged arteries are not able to deliver enough blood to the kidney tissue.

 - Damaged kidney arteries do not filter blood well.

 Kidneys have small, finger-like nephrons that filter your blood.
-Each nephron receives its blood supply through tiny hair-like capillaries, which are the smallest of all blood vessels.
-When the arteries become damaged, the nephrons do not receive the essential oxygen and nutrients.
-Also, the kidneys lose their ability to filter blood and regulate the fluid, hormones, acids and salts in the body.
+Each nephron receives its blood supply through tiny hair-like capillaries, the smallest of all blood vessels.
+When the arteries become damaged, the nephrons do not receive the essential oxygen and nutrients — and the kidneys lose their ability to filter blood and regulate the fluid, hormones, acids and salts in the body.

 - Damaged kidneys fail to regulate blood pressure.

-Healthy kidneys produce a hormone to help the body regulate its own blood pressure.
+Healthy kidneys produce a hormone called aldosterone to help the body regulate blood pressure.
 Kidney damage and uncontrolled high blood pressure each contribute to a negative spiral.
 As more arteries become blocked and stop functioning, the kidneys eventually fail.
-This process can happen over several years, but it can be prevented.